ForeachOS/ax-docs-web-cms-module/multi-domain-support.md

 TODO: explain the different options of WebCmsMultiDomainConfiguration

+#### EntityModule auto-configuration

+WebCmsModule attempts to auto-configure the EntityModule entities if multi-domain support is active.
+Depending on your multi-domain configuration the following entity configurations will be modified:

+1. list views of `EntityConfiguration` and `EntityAssociation` will be modified with domain aware base predicates \(this ensures that you will only see entities bound to the domain your are managing\)
+2. the `EntityModel` of `WebCmsDomainBound` entities will be adjusted with a custom `EntityFactory` that will pre-set the currently selected domain
+3. the `EntityConfigurationAllowableActionsBuilder` of all entities will be wrapped with a domain-aware actions builder that will deny any action attempting to modify an entity on a domain it does not belong to

+In many cases the auto-configuration will be just what you need and there won't be any need for tweaking.
+However if you want to manually configure some of your entities, you can force the auto-configuration parts to be skipped.

+##### Auto-configuration related attributes

+Domain auto-configuration is performed during a post-processing of all entity configurations.
+Custom attributes allow you to skip parts of the auto-configuration or to tweak auto-configuration settings.

+###### Skipping automatic list view adjustment

+When you manually configure a list view with a domain specific base predicate, you should set the attribute `WebCmsEntityAttributes.MultiDomainConfiguration.LIST_VIEW_ADJUSTED` to true.
+This attribute is supported on any `EntityConfiguration` or `EntityAssociation`.

+###### Skipping automatic EntityModel adjustment

+TBD

+###### Skipping automatic AllowableActions adjustment

+TBD

+###### Setting a custom property representing the WebCmsDomain

+If you want to activate \(partial\) multi-domain auto-configuration for entities not implementing `WebCmsDomainBound`, you can specify an explicit property that links to the `WebCmsDomain` by setting `WebCmsEntityAttributes.DOMAIN_PROPERTY` on the `EntityConfiguration`.

+**An example:**

+`WebCmsUrl` does not implement `WebCmsDomainBound`.
+But a `WebCmsUrl` is linked to a `WebCmsEndpoint` that does  implement `WebCmsDomainBound`, so an URL is also bound implicitly.
+To auto-configure the domain-based filtering for `WebCmsUrl`: set `WebCmsEntityAttributes.DOMAIN_PROPERTY` to **endpoint.domain**.

 ### Customizing a single domain configuration: metadata

 `WebCmsDomain` is a simple entity with support for an infinite number of String based attributes.
 Because this is usually not very efficient to work with, you can implement a `WebCmsDomainData` class that wraps around a `WebCmsDomain` providing strong-typed access to domain-related configuration properties.